Track security vulnerabilities

 SonarQube.
 If you set up a security testing integration with SonarQube, ALM Octane displays the vulnerabilities found in the pipeline run.
 For configuration details, see Set up an integration with SonarQube.

 Other static code analysis tools.
 If you are using a static code analysis tool other than Fortify, you can use ALM Octane's REST API to inject security vulnerability issues detected by the tool into ALM Octane.
 For details, see Add vulnerability issues into ALM Octane.

 This enables you to quickly identify and correct security vulnerabilities introduced into the code.

-In each pipeline run, in the Vulnerabilities tab, you can see details about the new vulnerabilities discovered on that pipeline run.
+In each pipeline run, in the Vulnerabilities tab, you can see details about the vulnerabilities discovered on that pipeline run.

-If your pipeline run was successful and was followed by a static code analysis looking for security issues, the Vulnerabilities tab displays the new vulnerabilities found on this run.
+If your pipeline run was successful and was followed by a static code analysis looking for security issues, the Vulnerabilities tab displays the vulnerabilities found on this run.